More details below

 - I visit your business

 - I take photos using my 360-degree camera.

 - Off site, I check, and if necessary, edit the location and quality of every image

 - I orientate and connect the images together into a tour

-- After 24-48 hours, the virtual tour is available to anyone using Google Maps and Google Street View
+- After 24-48 hours, the virtual tour is available to anyone using Google Maps and a PC, smartphone or tablet.
+You do not need any special software.

 - It is best to visit your business when visitor numbers are low, as we’d want to take a photo with no-one else in the room

 - Rooms should be well lit.

 - Photos are generally taken with a camera on a tripod, and a remote (so we can get out of shot)